 Can I make kale chips in the air fryer?

 You can absolutely use the air fryer to make crispy baked kale chips.
 The only issue I’ve come across in the air fryer is that if you don’t coat the leaves with olive oil they can be very light and fly up into the heating element.
 So do keep a close eye on it while cooking.
 It also takes less time – just 2-3 minutes.

 YOU MIGHT ALSO LIKE

 Like this recipe?
 Be sure to save it on your Pinterest board for later!
 Click to follow our Pinterest boards so you can find all our recipes!

 Baked Kale Chips

-- 1½ – 2 tbsp extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-- Wash kale leaves and dry completely before adding to a large mixing bowl.
-Drizzle with a little olive oil and toss to combine while rubbing each leaf with your fingers to make sure it is evenly coated in oil.
+- Add the kale to a large mixing bowl.
+Drizzle with a little olive oil and toss to combine.
+Rub each leaf with your fingers to make sure it is evenly coated in oil.

 - Place baking sheet in pre-heated oven and bake for 5-6 minutes before rotating the pan.
 Bake for another 1-2 minutes.
 Do not overcook.
-Remove chips from oven when they are still mostly green, with only a tiny bit of brown developing.
+Remove kale from oven when they are still mostly green, with only a tiny bit of brown developing.

-Laura is an avid home cook and recipe creator.
+Laura is dedicated to a low-carb lifestyle after losing 52 pounds on the keto diet.
+As many of us do, she struggles with her weight and has found that one of the only diet lifestyles that allows her to maintain a healthy weight is a low-carb diet.
 She shares her favorite low-carb recipes here that are both easy to make and full of flavor, so you don’t even miss the carbs.